Call for Papers

 The old expression, “the more things change, the more they remain the same”, is only partly true.
 Despite substantial and widespread changes in media, society and politics, several aspects and structures remain constant.
 Change and continuity are ever-present and simultaneous aspects of life and judging the importance of changes and constants helps us to understand our place in contemporary society and history.
 The conference theme addresses the role of media and communications in long- and short-term continuities and discontinuities as well as interrogates the concept of continuity with change.
 How are lives, cultures and conditions alike over time and how have they changed?
 What is the role of media, communications and politics in advocating change or maintaining status quo?

-We invite proposals for scholarly papers, themed panels, posters, film screenings and other practice-based contributions, which engage with various social, political, economic, artistic, organisational, individual, collective and technological dimensions of continuity and change in media, communications and politics.
+We invited proposals for scholarly papers, themed panels, posters, film screenings and other practice-based contributions, which engage with various social, political, economic, artistic, organisational, individual, collective and technological dimensions of continuity and change in media, communications and politics.
 Potential topics could include, but are not limited to:

 - Media activism and civic engagement